Manasvi29Jaiswal/VanillaCakeRecipe/readme.md

-This is a vanilla cake recipe.
+This is my vanilla cake recipe.